-- For a transcoder, click on the stream target's details page, select the Playback URLs tab, and use the HLS Playback URL to configure and view a test stream using an HLS-compatible player such as Wowza Player.
+- For a transcoder, click on the stream target's details page, select the Playback URLs tab, and use the HLS playback URL to configure and view a test stream using an HLS-compatible player such as Wowza Player.

 - Click Stop Transcoder at the top of the detail page to end your test stream, and then stop the video source.

 Configure advanced properties

 Wowza CDN on Fastly stream targets support a subset of advanced properties available for Wowza CDN on Akamai HLS stream targets and for custom stream targets whose Provider is Akamai HLS Push.
 By default, these protocol properties are enabled and configured to use their default values.
 You can, however, change or customize them.

 - Click Advanced on the menu bar, and then click Stream Targets.